bskotwal123/Tripleten_Data_Projects/README.md

 # Tripleten_Data_Projects
+This repository contains projects completed during the TripleTen Bootcamp
 | Project number | Title | Description |
 | :-----------: | ----------- |----------- |
 | 1 | Zuber Ride Analysis | Analyze ride-sharing data in Chicago to identify passenger preferences and assess how weather and weekends impact ride frequency and duration between the Loop and O'Hare|